easolhq/easolhq.github.io/docs/reference/objects/product/faq.md

 grand_parent: Objects
 ---

-When using an `faq` object you have access to the following attributes:
+When using an `Faq` object you have access to the following attributes:

 # faq.answer